-We use regression analysis with historical data to estimate the parameters (indicated in the following as Greek letters) for each functional relation (See Supplementary Information S1 for regression method and Supplementary Data for statistical indicators).
+We use regression analysis with historical data to estimate the parameters (indicated in the following as Greek letters) for each functional relation (See Supplementary Information 2, section S1 for regression method, and Supplementary Information 1 for statistical indicators).
 The model is applied for forward-looking scenarios using only income $Y{c,t}$ and population $P{a,s,c,t}$ projections as drivers.